Parent and child parking bay rules explained

 Can you park in child and parent spaces if you’re pregnant?

 It’s unclear whether pregnant women can use these spaces as signs specifically refer to parents with children.

-In 2019**, we asked supermarkets about this, Tesco was the only store to mention pregnant women:
+When asked, Tesco was the only store to mention pregnant women:

 "It's up to the store whether they penalise a pregnant woman for using the parent and child parking bay."

 Thinking about why these spaces exist, they provide extra space to safely get your child in and out of the car.

 And, if you’re travelling with a bump, that extra wiggle room could come in handy.